ashwath-bala-s/Twitter-Sentimental-Analysis/README.md

 # Twitter-Sentimental-Analysis
-Developed a Machine Learning Model to analyze the sentiment of the tweets
+Developed a Machine Learning Model to analyze the sentiment of the tweets and classify it as either positive or negative